 While Fallout 76 may have disappointed both reviewers and fans, that doesn’t diminish the importance of the Fallout franchise as a whole.
 The Fallout franchise offers a unique RPG experience that presents players with compelling moral dilemmas, similar to other popular games like BioShock and The Elder Scrolls.

-- Optical Illusion Brain Challenge: If you have Sharp Eyes Find the number 881 among 831 in 12 Seconds?
+- Optical Illusion Brain Challenge: If you have Hawk Eyes Find the Number 27 in 15 Secs

 Each game in the series follows a new protagonist as they venture out of the bunker into a radioactive wasteland set in post-apocalyptic America with a classic 1950s style.
 The Wasteland video game may have influenced these games, the Fallout series also inspired several films, some of which are mentioned here.